YCKellyLiu/BIS634/HW3_Yuechen_Liu/Readme.md

 ## Exercise 2
 ### Q2.1What fraction of the Alzheimer's papers have no MeSH terms?
 Answer:
 I create a function called mesh_fraction(disease) to calculate the fraction of the disease's papers having no MeSH terms.
 The function firstly conut the number of empty MeSH papers, and divided it by the total number of papers.
 When the disease is ALZHEIMERS, the result is 0.165, which means that there are 16.5% of Alzheimer's papers without MeSH terms.
+To be honest, I don't know how to prove my function works, so I checked the answer with classmates, and we got similar answers.

 ### Q2.2 What fraction of the cancer papers have no MeSH terms?
 Answer: